Lefkandi: Potential Heroon

-The archaeological significance of the site was revealed in 1980, in excavations conducted by Evi Touloupa in collaboration with the British School at Athens, when a large mound was discovered to contain two shaft graves, one with the remains of a man and a woman under a large structure called by some a hērōön (ἡρῷον) or "hero's grave," the other held four horses which appear to have been sacrificed and were included in the grave.
+The archaeological significance of the site was revealed in 1980, in excavations conducted by Evi Touloupa in collaboration with the British School at Athens, when a large mound was discovered to contain two shaft graves.
+One grave held the remains of a man and a woman under a large structure called by some a hērōön (ἡρῷον) or "hero's grave."
+The other grave held four horses which appear to have been sacrificed and were included in the grave.
 Two of the horses were found with iron bits still in their mouths.
-There is some dispute as to whether the structure was, in fact, a hērōön built to commemorate a hero or whether it was instead the grave of a couple who were locally important for other reasons.
+There is some dispute as to whether the structure was truly a hērōön built to commemorate a hero, or whether it was instead the grave of a couple who were locally important for other reasons.

 There are different theories of how the building was constructed.
 The older and structurally questionable version of this monumental building, built c.
 950 BCE, envisages it to be 50 meters long and 13.8 meters wide.
 The main feature of this solution is with a wooden verandah, foreshadowing the peristasis of the temple architecture that started to appear with regularity some two centuries later.
-A structurally more probable solution is recently published in the annual of the British school at Athens, which reduces the height of the building and thus reducing the so-called veranda to a fence, surrounding the house.
+A structurally more probable solution is recently published in the annual of the British school at Athens, which reduces the height of the building and thus reducing the so-called veranda to a fence that surrounded the house.

 One of the bodies in the grave had been cremated, the ashes being wrapped in a fringed linen cloth then stored in a bronze amphora from Cyprus.
 The amphora was engraved with a hunting scene and placed within a still larger bronze bowl.
 A sword and other grave goods were nearby.
 It is believed that the ashes were those of a man.

 The woman's body was not cremated.
-Instead, she was buried alongside a wall and adorned with jewelry, including a ring of electrum, a bronze braziere, and a gorget believed to have come from Babylonia and already a thousand years old when it was buried.
+Instead, she was buried alongside a wall and adorned with jewelry, including a ring of electrum, a bronze brazier, and a gorget believed to have come from Babylonia and have already been a thousand years old when it was buried.
 An iron knife with an ivory handle was found near her shoulder.
 It is unknown whether this woman was buried contemporaneously with the man's remains, or at a later date.
-Scholars have suggested that the woman was slaughtered to be buried with the man, possibly her husband, in a practice reminiscent of the Indian custom of sati.
+Scholars have suggested that the woman was slaughtered to be buried with the man, who may have been her husband, in a practice reminiscent of the Indian custom of sati.
 Other scholars have pointed to the lack of conclusive evidence for her being sacrificed, suggesting instead that this woman may have been an important person in the community in her own right, who was interred with the man's ashes after her death.